Association of Judicial Unity

 Association of Judicial Unity (Yargıda Birlik Derneği, abbreviated as YBD [jbd̪]) is the largest association of judges and public prosecutors in Turkey.
-YBD’s origins date back to the Platform of the Judicial Unity created in 2014 by judges and prosecutors from all political horizons, philosophical convictions and religious beliefs.
+YBD's origins date back to the Platform of the Judicial Unity created in 2014 by judges and prosecutors from all political horizons, philosophical convictions and religious beliefs.
 It has around ten thousand members.

 History

-Founded in 2014 by members of the judiciary concerned about the future of the judicial system in Turkey, the Platform of the Judicial Unity has evolved to become the Association of Judicial Unity on March 27, 2015.
-The members of YBD undertake to protect the independence and impartiality of the judiciary and thus preserve public trust in the judiciary by taking a stance equidistant from all kinds of political opinions, philosophical or religious beliefs and convictions.
+Founded in 2014 by members of the judiciary concerned about the future of the judicial system in Turkey, the Platform of the Judicial Unity evolved to become the Association of Judicial Unity on March 27, 2015.
+The members of YBD take duty of protecting the independence and impartiality of the judiciary and preserving public trust by taking a stance equidistant from all kinds of political opinions, philosophical or religious beliefs and convictions.

 YBD obtained the legal status as an association on March 27, 2015.
 Its first General Assembly meeting was held on September 12, 2015.